IBM/data-privacy-toolkit/docker/README.md

 Namely, the image expects the following:
 * The input dataset to be available within a folder mounted as `/input`;
 * The result of the task execution will be made available in folder mounted as `/output`, note that it is generally not recommended to mount `/input` and `/output` on the same folder;
-* The configuration should to be written in a file named `config.json` and it should be made available within a folder mounted as `/config`;
+* The configuration should be written in a file named `config.json` and it should be made available within a folder mounted as `/config`;
 * Optionally, the file structures created by the persistency/consistency features of DPT can be saved by mounting a folder as `/consistency`

-Thus, the following is docker run command using all options, and assuming the folder local folder `input`, `output`, `config`, and `consistency` are available.
+Thus, the following command is the docker run command using all options and assuming the folders `input`, `output`, `config`, and `consistency` are available in the working directory.

 ```bash
 docker run --rm -it \